famoser/docs/docs/communicate/conflicts.md

 avoid unnecessary conflicts, initiate smoldering conflicts & resolve active conflicts.

-too many conflicts with the motivation to be clear & honest about opinions smoldering conflicts becauses want to avoid to embarass others & harmony
+too many conflicts with the motivation to be clear & honest about opinions smoldering conflicts because want to avoid embarrass others & harmony

 ## aspects of active conflicts